aws-samples/serverless-patterns/lambda-comprehend-language-sam/README.md

-# Translate Text in real-time using Lambda function and Amazon Translate
+# Detect the Language (Dominant Language) of a text in real-time using Lambda function and Amazon Comprehend

-This pattern contains the source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-Deploying the SAM file makes use of a Lambda function that calls the Comprehend service to peform real-time detection of the dominant langiage provided in the input text.
+This pattern contains the source code in Python and supporting files for a serverless application that you can deploy with the SAM CLI.
+Deploying the SAM file makes use of a Lambda function (uses Python Boto3 SDK) that calls the Comprehend service to peform real-time detection of the dominant langiage provided in the input text.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-translate
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-comprehend-language-sam

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.